pwintermantel/owncloud-docker/README.md

 2. `mkdir -p /usr/share/webapps/owncloud` or wherever you want to put you configuration
 3. `curl https://raw.githubusercontent.com/pwintermantel/owncloud-docker/master/docker-compose.yml -o docker-compose.yml`
 4. `cd /usr/share/webapps/owncloud`
+5. Optional: Customize the docker-compose.yml, you should at least change `POSTGRES_PASSWORD`.
-5. `docker-compose up`
+6. `docker-compose up`

 From there you can access the Web interface running on port 8001.
-If you choose the Postgres Backend make sure you enter `db` as your database host and credentials provided in the docker-compose.yml
+If you choose the Postgres Backend make sure you enter `db` as your database host and credentials provided in the docker-compose.yml.

-Your data is persisted within the storage container and the owncloud image can be updadated easily.
+Your data is persisted within the storage container and the owncloud image can be updated easily.

 ## Nginx SSL Proxy